Milo Greene

 Milo Greene is an American indie pop band formed in Los Angeles.
-The band started as a quintet but is currently a trio, with members Robbie Arnett, Graham Fink and Marlana Sheetz.
+The band started as a quintet but became a trio, with members Robbie Arnett, Graham Fink and Marlana Sheetz.

 History

 Self-titled debut album (2012–2015)

-Sheetz described their sound to Lauren Moraski of CBS News by explaining, "Originally when we started this band we wanted to create music that we could potentially see being placed in movies and TV."
-They released their self-titled debut album on July 17, 2012.
+Sheetz described their sound to CBS News by explaining, "Originally when we started this band we wanted to create music that we could potentially see being placed in movies and TV."
+They released their self-titled debut album on July 4, 2012.
 On October 6, 2012, the group released a short film entitled Moddison as a companion to the album.
 Written by the band and directed by Chad Huff, the film consists of a series of individual music videos for every song on Milo Greene.
 It was filmed over a span of five days at a cabin on Shaver Lake in California.

 Milo Greene is the name of a fictitious booking agent, a persona created by the band to help them get gigs in the early days of playing shows.
 The band decided to use the name of their fictitious booking agent for the group.